What Is The Difference Between 14 SEER And SEER2 AC Systems?

 What happens if your current AC is lower than 14 SEER?

 Don’t panic.
-The changes that are taking effect in 2023 are only for new AC units that are being installed.
-If you have an AC unit with 14 SEER or lower, you won’t be forced to replace your unit.
+Furthermore, the changes taking effect in 2023 specifically apply to new AC units that are being installed.
+Therefore, if you currently have an AC unit with 14 SEER or lower, you won’t be forced to replace your unit.

 This is why you must contact Scott’s Air before the end of the year to get a more affordable system.